flutter/devtools/packages/devtools_app/lib/src/framework/README.md

-This folder contains code, that is not used by screens but is needed for the application window.
+This folder contains code, used for the application window, and not used by screens.